jacqueline37/Light-Unit-Converter/README.md

 EVISO = EV100 − log2(ISO / 100)

-Approximate lux relation:
+Approximate illuminance relation:

 lx ≈ 2.5 × 2^EV

-This is a practical approximation.
+This relation is based on photographic exposure calibration and is intended as a practical approximation.

 ---